Saint Patrick’s Day myths solved

-MAGDELENA SMOLNIKA / UNSPLASH PHOTOGRAPHY
+EVA OU / CORD PHOTOGRAPHY

 It’s hard to think of March without thinking of green decorations and clothing, shamrocks, and Irish beer.